 - Lastly, fold the milk chocolates into the batter.

-- Place the cake in your preheated oven and bake for an hour to an hour and 15 minutes at 325 degrees.
+- Place the cake in your preheated oven and bake for an hour to an hour and 15 minutes.
 The cake is done when a toothpick inserted comes out clean.

-- Remove the cake from the oven and allow it to cool for 20 minutes before inverting it (removing it) from the pan.
+- Remove the cake from the oven and allow it to cool for 20 minutes before removing it from the pan.

 - To make the Chocolate Ganache: